-- Children in Year 6 take on extra responsibility, including helping to look after our new children and being voted as captains. - All classes are represented on the School Council. - We have a Buddy System to ensure that no-one is being left out on the playground. - Behaviour is 'Outstanding' (Ofsted Report, June 2015.) - Teaching assistants under the direction of the teachers and the SENCo work with groups of children to help with social, emotional and behavioural skills.
-This includes nurture groups and social games - We have an anti -bullying policy which can be found on the school website. - Lunchtime supervisors organise co-operative playground games. - Playground Leaders play games with the younger children.
+- Children in Year 6 take on extra responsibility, including helping to look after our new children, being voted as captains and play leaders. - All classes are represented on the School Council. - We have a Buddy System to ensure that no-one is being left out on the playground. - Behaviour is 'Outstanding' (Ofsted Report, June 2015.) - Teaching assistants under the direction of the teachers and the SENCo work with groups of children to help with social, emotional and behavioural skills.
+This includes nurture groups and social games - We have an anti -bullying policy which can be found on the school website. - Play Leaders play games with the younger children.